abhisri459/Todo-List/README.md

-## todoProject
+# Todo List

-It's just a fun project to manage myself.
+It's just a fun project to manage oneelf.
-U can also use it for increasing your productivity.
+Anyone can use it for increasing their productivity.

 It is based on MERN stack basics